llmcloud24/de.KCD-Summer-School-2024/Day_3/README.md

 bash Miniforge3-$(uname)-$(uname -m).sh
 ```

+>[!TIP]
+>If you're using the `Ubuntu-24.04-20240913-gpu` image for your VM, the Conda installer is already included in the `ubuntu` user's home folder: `/home/ubuntu/Miniforge3-Linux-x86_64.sh`.

 ## Background

 In this session, we will talk about LLMs and how to deploy them in the cloud.